Jupiter Bay News

 East C Building Restoration Work

-Swaysland Engineering is recommending the following repair scope for the East C building exterior:
+Swaysland Engineering recommended the following repair scope for the 40 East C building units:

 Private Balconies